Revisiting Pre-trained Language Models for Vulnerability Detection: Research Questions (RQs) and Findings

-Among SLMs fine-tuned under balanced training settings, PDBERT performs the best with its balanced accuracy averaging about 3.2\% to 4.7\% higher than that of the others on both test sets.
+Among Code SLMs fine-tuned under balanced training settings, PD\-BERT performs the best with its balanced accuracy averaging about 3.2\% to 4.7\% higher than that of the others on both test sets.
 UniXCoder and GraphCodeBERT follow behind, while CodeBERT exhibits the lowest performance.
 PDBERT's superior performance is attributed to its incorporation of both control and data dependency prediction tasks during pre-training, which enables the model to capture vulnerability-related patterns by analyzing dependencies within the code, thereby enhancing its detection ability.
 In contrast, UniXCoder and GraphCodeBERT, which are exposed to only single aspects of data flow or AST during pre-training, show somewhat lower performance.
 Without learning code structure during pre-training, CodeBERT presents limited ability to accurately distinguish between vulnerable and non-vulnerable functions.

 In terms of generalizability, we observe that under balanced training settings, although SLMs perform well on the reconstructed test set, their performance drops significantly on the self-collected dataset, with average balanced accuracy decreasing by about 5.9\%.
-These results suggest that the generalization ability of code language models in real-world scenarios still requires improvement. \begin{prompt} \textbf{Answer-1}: (1) Selecting appropriate experimental settings is essential for accurately evaluating the capabilities of PLMs for VD.
-Fine-tuning PLMs under balanced training settings helps mitigate prediction bias.
-Evaluating PLMs on imbalanced test sets ensures a realistic performance assessment in practical scenarios.
-(2) Among existing SLMs, PDBERT achieves the best performance, demonstrating that guiding models to learn code dependency relationships during pre-training effectively enhances VD.
-(3) Evaluating fine-tuned PLMs on test data sourced from the same distribution as the training data leads to overestimated results that fail to reflect the models’ real ability for VD in real-world scenarios. \end{prompt}
+These results suggest that the generalization ability of code language models in real-world scenarios still requires improvement.